AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-10-11-undoing-changes-in-git.md

 ### Editing Old Commits

 Don't confuse this with `reword`ing old commit messages.
-To edit a commit means to go to the point in history before that commit was made but while its changes were still staged in git.
-This allows you to add or remove changes as needed before making the commit official.
+To edit a commit means to go to the point in history right after that commit was made.
+This allows you to amend the commit and include (or remove) any changes you want.

-Our commit history looks like this so far:
+So far, our commit history looks like this:

 ```
 * ba88fb0 - (HEAD -> master) Add name and author to package.json (31 seconds ago) <AleksandrHovhannisyan>